RAN SHORE ESTABLISHMENT

 In October 1943, there were 141 ships and landing craft (including thirteen Australian built) based at Port Stephens.
 36 of these ships were controlled by HMAS Assault and 105 by the US Navy.

-The Unites States Army Services of Supply (USASOS) installed a Private telephone line from their headquarters at Grace Brothers Building in Sydney to the Joint Overseas Operational Training School at Port Stephens.
+The Unites States Army Services of Supply (USASOS) installed a Private telephone line from their headquarters at Grace Brothers Building in Sydney to the Joint Overseas Operational Training School (JOOTS) at Port Stephens.
 (File held in NAA).
+The US Army established an Amphibious Training Centre at Gan Gan near Port Stephens in New South Wales during WWII which was co-located with HMAS Assault.
+This may have been the same organisation as JOOTS.

 "HMAS Assault" was scaled back to care and maintenance activities only from August 1944 until the British Pacific Fleet occupied "HMAS Assault" from April 1945.
 The site then became a Royal Marine Commando Depot.
 In June 1945 the current day Arts Centre building (Sick Centre) was turned into a small hospital ward of about 10 beds.